ENTER THE 2026 ASC

 • the total time of the items for the concert must be over 6 minutes but less than 10 minutes

-For the Private Adjudication component, Semi-finalists usually perform the two items not chosen for the Public Concert though Adjudicators may ask to hear some or all of an item chosen for the Concert.
+For the Private Adjudication component, Semi-Finalists usually perform the two items not chosen for the Public Concert though Adjudicators may ask to hear some or all of an item chosen for the Concert.

 For the Public Concert, two of the four items will be performed, of which one must be from CATEGORY B.

-Timing: Together the items for the Public Concert should total a minimum of 6 minutes and not exceed 10 minutes.
+Timing: Together, the items for the Public Concert should total a minimum of 6 minutes and not exceed 10 minutes.
 Entrants must check the timing to ensure that the maximum limit is adhered to.

 FINALS